hide-org/hide/docs/quickstart.md

 This task will require the agent to use multiple tools from the Hide toolkit.
 The agent will first read the content of the `maths.py` and `test_api.py` files, then update them according to the instructions, and finally run the tests.
 If the tests fail the agent will try to fix them.
 It can take few rounds but eventually the agent will succeed.

-## Conclusion
+## Next Steps

 In this quickstart, we demonstrated how to create new Hide projects and let agents interact with them.
-For more details, check out our [Guides](./usage/index.md) and [Tutorials](./tutorials/index.md).
+For more details on how to use Hide, check out our [Guides](./usage/index.md) and [Tutorials](./tutorials/index.md).